biril/backbone-faux-server/README.md

 [Backbone.js](https://github.com/documentcloud/backbone)

 Define any number of routes that map `<model-URL, sync-method>` pairs to custom handlers (callbacks).
-Faux-server overrides Backbone's native sync so that whenever a Model (or Collection) is synced and its URL along with the sync method being used form a pair that matches a defined route, the route's handler is invoked.
+Faux-server overrides (is a drop-in replacement of) Backbone's native sync so that whenever a Model (or Collection) is synced and its URL along with the sync method being used form a pair that matches a defined route, the route's handler is invoked.
 Implement handlers in JS to test the expected behaviour of your app, work with dummy data, support persistence using local-storage, etc. When / if you choose to move to a real server, switching back to Backbone's native, ajax-based sync is as simple as calling `fauxServer.enable(false)`.

+Backbone faux server grew out of the author's need to quickly flesh out Backbone prototype apps without having to fiddle with a server, a DB, or anything else that would require more than a JS script.
+Other solutions exist for this (such as [Backbone localStorage Adapter](https://github.com/jeromegn/Backbone.localStorage)) but they deviate from (or at least obscure) Backbone's opinion of Model URLs, REST and their interdependence.
+Backbone faux server allows you to handle POSTs, GETs, PUTs and DELETEs *per* Model (or Collection) URL as if you're working on the server side.
+Any functionality written this way, may be ported to a real server in a very straightforward manner.

 Usage
 -----

-Backbone-faux-server will be exposed as a Global, a CommonJS module or an AMD module depending on the detected environment.
+Backbone faux server will be exposed as a Global, a CommonJS module or an AMD module depending on the detected environment.

 * When working in a *browser environment, without a module-framework,* include backbone.faux.server.js after backbone.js